-The Garden was designed in close partnership with respected Historical Elders from Toowoomba and Elders of the Jarowair people.
+The Gardens were designed in close partnership with respected Historical Elders from Toowoomba and Elders of the Jarowair people.
 Featuring more than 100 plant species, the Garden displays an extensive array of Indigenous flora used by the local Aboriginal communities for a range of purposes, including food and medicine.

-Help us keep the Garden flourishing as a place for reconciliation, healing, learning, and teaching.
+Help us keep the Gardens flourishing as a place for reconciliation, healing, learning, and teaching.
 Make a positive difference by donating to help sustain our beautiful Garden for all.
 Give now